kenshin54/popline/README.md

 popline
 ============

 Popline is a HTML5 Rich-Text-Editor toolbar.
 Popline is inspired from popclip.
-Compared to traditional RTE, popline will around they mouse when you select text.
+Compared to traditional RTE, popline will float around the selected text.

 ## Usage